-Phishing Scams Have Evolved and This Is How They Steal Billions
+Phishing Scams Have Evolved

 The primary goal of using software has been to make tasks easier to carry out.
 Software as a Service (SaaS) is a booming industry nowadays and it is responsible for a lot of utility apps from making it easier for us to keep in touch with friends and loved ones, to editing photos.
 As innovative as this is, what happens when criminals also put on their thinking caps and launch attacks?
 We end up having phishing scams, or Phishing as a Service (PaaS).

 SaaS industry also makes software, but instead of being of benefit to the entire public, their software allows the success of phishing campaigns.
 You don’t even need to have a vast knowledge of the principles of the scam, thanks to the software.
 They have even gone further to create email templates for different scenarios that are more effective at deceiving and tricking people into clicking.

 The phishing emails you get today are no different from those you get from legitimate companies like Google and FedEx.
 So to protect yourself better, you would have to learn about how phishing has grown into what it is today.

 Optimizing for Conversion

 Its common knowledge among marketers that fewer distractions on a web page make it easier for people to click on the purchase button.
 Too many buttons on the page or confusing text could lead to less conversion and phishing as a service software developers are also aware of this.
 They optimize their software to increase the chances of you typing in your personal information before you realize something is not right.

 Tracking the performance of emails is another aspect that SaaS developers have mastered.
 With comprehensive dashboards, phishers get a statistic of how many people open their emails, or how many people click on their links to web pages that have been designed to steal login details.
 An act as simple as changing a few things in an email can create a different reaction from people.